Dormant company accounts

 - Avoid penalties by striking off.
 If penalties already apply it may be better to have the company struck off and register a new company when you need it.

-- Avoid Corporation Tax penalties by filing a form CT41G Dormant Company insert.
+- Avoid Corporation Tax penalties when your company is dormant by filing a form: CT41G Dormant Company insert.
 You need to ensure that this has been accepted by HM Revenue & Customs and that they have the proper address, particularly if the registered office has changed or is with a registration agent.

 - Avoid failure to notify Corporation Tax penalties when the company starts any business activity by filing form CT41g (CT41g-clubs for clubs and societies).

-- Come off dormant tax status by filing CT41g when the company starts any business activity.
+- Come off dormant company tax status by filing CT41g when the company starts any business activity.

 - Cancel Construction industry schemes CIS; otherwise penalties will accumulate.

-- Deregister for VAT and cancel PAYE schemes to avoid having to argue penalties and assessments down to nil by filing nil returns.
+- Deregister for VAT to cancel VAT returns and cancel PAYE schemes to avoid having to argue penalties and assessments down to nil by filing nil returns.

 - If the company is being: